whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/howtonextcloud-nethserver-wiki.md

 occ upgrade
 ```

-### Warning: "There were problems with the code integrity check"
+### Warning: "There Were Problems with the Code Integrity check"

 Some files have not passed the integrity check.
 These could be custom files, or leftovers from a previous update or installation.